Here are top HIPAA-compliant instant messaging apps

 You have to contact the company directly for a price quote.

-An interesting feature of Spok is the Spok Device Preference Engine (DPE), which ensures that HIPAA-compliant text messages are routed to the right people on their preferred devices.
+One of the more interesting features of Spok is the Spok Device Preference Engine (DPE).
+This ensures that messages are sent to the right people, on the devices they want to receive messages on.
 Taking into consideration message priority — Low, Normal, or High — a message is sent to a specific device based on the urgency level.

 To find the pricing package that works best for your organization’s goals and requirements, contact the company for a quote.